ggrajeda/spacexr/README.md

 profiles to identify cell types in spatial transcriptomic pixels while accounting for platform-specific effects.

+This is a fork of https://github.com/dmcable/spacexr, adapted to work with Bioconductor objects.

 ## Installation

 You can install the latest version of spacexr from Bioconductor: